Civlac/SRWLED-Wiki/My--device--is-not-working.md

 * Are you using an ESP8266 or ESP32?
 * Is your device working in AP mode?
 * Which IDE are you using?
+* You may need to re-flash/clear the device completely.
+* Got too much noise?
+Try lowering the current draw/brightness.
 * If it's a compile error, can you provide the errors?
 * Have you made any changes to the source?
 * If your bootloader is broken, the binary may not load.
 Try the one from wled.me first.